armbian/build/documentation/logbook.md

 **v5.05 / 8.3.2016**

-- H3 images rebuilded.
+- H3 images rebuilt.
 Updating from older also possible.
 - Udoo quad images upgraded to 4.4.4

 **v5.04 / 1.3.2016**

-- Banana M1/PRO/M1+ rebuilded
+- Banana M1/PRO/M1+ rebuilt
 - fixed SATA problem
 - set OTG port in HOST mode in vanilla kernel
 - wireless is working on PRO out of the box